alexlabbane/kleinhacks-workshop/README.md

 To "run" the project, you can open index.html in a web browser, and the app should load!
 You can also use a hosting service to put it on the web.
 From there, you can send the link to your friends and chat with them!

+You can see a live version of the app here: https://kleinhackschatapp.web.app